noobpk/gemini-self-protector/README.md

 ## Implement G-WVD Serve
 💪 You can implement your own G-WVD serve extremely simply and quickly.
-Details at [gemini-predict-serve](https://github.com/noobpk/gemini-predict-serve)
+Details at [gemini-predict-serve (G-WVD)](https://github.com/noobpk/gemini-predict-serve)

 ## Demo